 All of it.

 The next day, you wake up with a sore throat.
 You think it’s because you kissed a man that smokes every ten minutes.
 You kissed carcinogen and you are reminded again of what it was like hooking up with Aaron after the lustaffair.
 You felt sick and drained.
-That was how you know God is answering your prayers.
+This is how you know God is answering your prayers.
 Here are the consequences.
 Remember it.
 Burn it into your psyche so the next time a man you met that same day invites himself in your private space, know to say, “Thank you for coffee.
 I really should be getting back to work now,” instead of obliging, because you have trouble saying no.

 Keep your energy protected and your vision clear.
 Save whatever you have left to save for the man whom you will marry, bear children, and grow a family with.

 You have left your Gospel of John book at the previous place by Old City Center Split and today is the day you want to pick it up.
-You uber there, and en route, you are hit with a blindness—you’ve had this headache before when you were back in college…the flashes come just before the oncoming migraine.
+You Uber there, and en route, you are hit with a blindness—you’ve had this headache before when you were back in college…the flashes come just before the oncoming migraine.

 You felt the anxiety come in and the thought that you could die today and nobody will be able to do anything with your body makes the anxiety worse.
 You’re spiraling.